opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 6. Select **Create new detector**.
 7. Input information for **Detector details** and **Model features**.
 Up to five model features are allowed.
 8. To preview the visualization within the flyout, toggle the **Show visualization** button.
 9. Select **Create detector**.
-Once you have created a new detector, the detector is added to the visualization.
+Once you have created a new detector, the detector is added to the visualization, as shown in the following image.

 ![Interface of adding a detector]({{site.url}}{{site.baseurl}}/images/dashboards/add-detector.png)